 - High Capex companies like Oil and Gas companies, Real Estate Companies, Car Manufacturers have a large percentage of total assets tied up in Plant, Equipment, and Machinery.
 Therefore, you will find a large amount of tangible assets on the balance sheet.

 - Services companies like Microsoft or Infosys will have far fewer assets.
-Such companies own a large number of intangible assets like patents, copyrights etc.
+Such companies own a large number of intangible assets like patents, copyrights, etc.

 How to Record Tangible Assets?

-Tangible assets on the balance sheet at their original cost.
+Tangible assets are recorded on the balance sheet at their original cost.
 You add to this all the costs involved in getting the asset ready for its intended use, such as legal fees, transportation to the current location, necessary testing, and non-recoverable taxes.
 You do not record PP&E at its market value.

 Difference Between Tangible Assets and Intangible Assets:

-Another type of assets which could be owned by a business is classified as intangible or non-physical assets, which can be difficult to quantify.
+Another type of asset which could be owned by a business is classified as intangible or non-physical assets, which can be challenging to quantify.
 These can include any trademarks, copyrights, and patents as part of the intellectual property owned by a business.
 Intangible assets goodwill and brand recognition are also often considered as part of intangible assets, for which there is no specific measure and can only be evaluated subjectively.

 It is obvious how intangible assets goodwill differs from such assets in the very manner they manifest, and thus must be considered separately for all practical purposes.
-For instance, physical assets are typically vulnerable to wear and tear, might be damaged or stolen and are thus often liable to any form of losses or reduction in their value as a result of the same.
+For instance, physical assets are typically vulnerable to wear and tear, might be damaged or stolen, and are thus often liable to any form of losses or reduction in their value as a result of the same.